 How Law Firms Will Provide Legal Services With Coronavirus

-As Australia shuts down essential services we remind our valued clients to be prepared for uncertainty.
+As Australia shuts down essential legal services we remind our valued clients to be prepared for uncertainty.
 Aylward Game has enabled various measures to protect your health at any cost.
-We have setup a fully 100% contactless service and have sole use of our office locations so that no face-to-face contact will be made with any […]
+We have set up a fully 100% contactless service and have sole use of our office locations so that no face-to-face contact will be made […]

 How Law Firms Will Provide Legal Services With Coronavirus

-As Australia shuts down essential services we remind our valued clients to be prepared for uncertainty.
+As Australia shuts down essential legal services we remind our valued clients to be prepared for uncertainty.

 Aylward Game has enabled various measures to protect your health at any cost.
-We have setup a fully 100% contactless service and have sole use of our office locations so that no face-to-face contact will be made with any member of staff.
-We can handle all of your legal needs remotely.
+We have set up a fully 100% contactless service and have sole use of our office locations so that no face-to-face contact will be made with any member of staff.
+We can handle all of your legal services needs remotely.

 We will be keeping everyone informed as to the latest information we have available regarding the Court schedule.
 We expect there to be some changes as the situation evolves.

 We want all Australians to keep sharing good times and feel safe during this period.
 Having been around for 21 years, we know the country may depend on legal services in this period and we want to assure you of that, through the steps we are taking.

 A “CONTACTLESS LEGAL DELIVERY SERVICE” option is now available for anyone who may be self-isolating or wishing to take extra precautions.
 Aylward Game is fully set up to communicate remotely and (if required) we also ask you to provide instructions on how you would like us to hand your documents or other materials over.
 All you need is a phone or any device connected to the internet.
 Meeting face to face remains possible thanks to modern technology.